Rupal84/RedEnergy/README.md

 ## How to run Application
 1. Open terminal, go to the project directory and execute `mvn exec:java`
-2. It will prompt to enter absolute file path.
+2. It will prompt to enter absolute path to test file.
 Provide the input and hit enter.
 3. It should give following output. <br>
 >`Total volume for NMI 6123456789 is -36.840000` <br/>
 >  `Total volume for NMI 6987654321 is 14.330000`